Murder Mystery Types

 For more information about all the different types of plot we run, please click on any of these links:

 Our Best Value plots offer options for those on a tight budget.
 By hiring fewer actors and/or by doing more of the preparation yourselves, you can get a dramatic, highly entertaining mystery for a fraction of what it might otherwise cost.
+Some can be played online.

 Our Seasonal, All Day, Weekend and Bespoke Whodunits fill in all the gaps and tick all the boxes our other events may not cover.
 Plots for Halloween?
 Tick.
 Christmas plots?
 Tick.
 Plots which can fill a whole day or a whole weekend?
 Tick.
 Plots written or adapted specially for you?
 Tick!
+These are meant for people to play who are all gathered as one group: they aren’t intended to be played virtually.

 All our mysteries feature detectives or investigators.
 How else would anything ever get solved?
 For Sherlock aficionados, our Sherlock Holmes Mysteries feature the great man himself.
 A battle of sleuthing wits in which you’ll be competing with the best detective there has ever been.
 And in plots we’ve created specially to match the complexity and ingenuity of the stories he appeared in.